MLCL/Byblo/README.md

 5. To *Source Package Folders* click *Add Folder* and select `src`.
 To *Test Package Folders* click *Add Folder* and select `test`.
 Click *Next* then *Finish*.

-From here you can run the project by clicking *Run -> Run Main Project* from the menu bar, and selecting `uk.ac.susx.mlcl.byblo.Byblo` as the main class.

 ## Attribution

 This project is partially supported a TSB (Technology Strategy Board) grant reference GCL-100934, and by the [EPSRC Doctoral Training Account Scheme](http://www.epsrc.ac.uk/funding/students/dta).